SPONSORS

 Call For Papers

-The aim of this one-day workshop is to bring together researchers who are interested in optimizing database performance on modern computing infrastructure by designing new data management techniques and tools.
+This one-day workshop aims to bring together researchers interested in optimizing database performance on modern computing infrastructure by designing new data management techniques and tools.

 Topics of Interest

-The goal is to make database systems adapt automatically to the sophisticated hardware characteristics, thus maximizing performance transparently to applications.
-To achieve this goal, the data management community needs interdisciplinary collaboration with computer architecture, compiler, operating systems and storage researchers.
+The goal is to make database systems adapt automatically to sophisticated hardware characteristics, thus maximizing performance transparently for applications.
+To achieve this goal, the data management community needs interdisciplinary collaboration with researchers from computer architecture, compilers, operating systems, and storage.
 This involves rethinking traditional data structures, query processing algorithms, and database software architectures to adapt to the advances in the underlying hardware infrastructure.

 • database algorithms and data structures on modern hardware